SoftwarearchitekturTeam/TypeTogether/README.md

 mvn clean install
 ```

-After the build was successfull, the server can be started by calling the PowerShell script
+After the build was successful, the server can be started by calling the PowerShell script
 ```
 .\server.ps1
 ```